 My third year in college, I experienced love at first sight.
 We began dating, and I twisted myself into knots to be exactly what I thought he wanted me to be.
 I was frustrated because I was becoming someone I didn’t like as I devalued myself – crossing many boundaries I didn’t really want to.
-Eventually my heart was broken when this man cheated on me.
-Rejected and heart broken, I shut down emotionally.
+Eventually, my heart was broken when this man cheated on me.
+Rejected and heartbroken, I shut down emotionally.
 While I was cool on the outside, I was a raging mess on the inside.

 The worse the thoughts got, the more driven I became.
 I graduated and began a job working for a magazine.
 I twisted my stomach in knots, stressing over the pressure to write that perfect feature.
-Not only that… I excelled at graphic design even thought I had no formal training.
+Not only that… I excelled at graphic design even though I had no formal training.

 I quickly rose in my career, but despite the success, I only saw what I lacked.
-I defined myself by my job title, but wasn’t satisfied until I was promoted.
+I defined myself by my job title but wasn’t satisfied until I was promoted.
 The pressure I put on myself to exceed expectations led me to have stomach problems and insomnia.

 My personal life was worse.
 I had no concept of value, which set me up for heartache and pain as I tried to be someone I wasn’t.
-My self-esteem and confidence dove to an all time low as the next man I loved told me I was fat, alienated me from his friends and often took his bad moods out on me.
+My self-esteem and confidence dove to an all-time low as the next man I loved told me I was fat, alienated me from his friends and often took his bad moods out on me.
 The more I tried to please him, the more I got hurt.
 This was a toxic relationship – a cocktail of mental and physical abuse.

 For several years I endured the highs and lows of this affair.
-It tragically ended when he slammed his head through my car windshield, but you’d think I was the one cracked as I was destroyed.
+It tragically ended when he slammed his head into my car windshield, but you’d think I was the one cracked as I was destroyed.
 I should have been happy to see him gone, but I believed no one would ever love me.

 My shattered heart and desolated self-image could not handle another trauma.
 But sadly, I was date raped by the very next guy who came into my life.
-I was in such bad shape that I actually thought this was my fault as I had put myself into a bad situation that I should have known better.
+I was in such bad shape that I actually thought this was my fault as I had put myself in a bad situation that I should have known better.

 Shame consumed me.
 I was plummeting into a deep depression – trapped in a cycle of people pleasing and performance anxiety as well as unhealthy attempts to meet the expectations of another.
 I was making co-dependent decisions based on my need to be needed, to be validated and feel worthy.
 But all I was getting out of it was destroyed.

-Eventually I spent time in counseling and found a measure of healing.
+Eventually, I spent time in counseling and found a measure of healing.
 My life would ebb and flow between the peace that came with being alone and the chaos that came with dating someone that was no good for me.